AK-Homberger/Seatalk-Autopilot-Remote-Control/README.md

 # Seatalk-Autopilot-Remote-Control

 This repository shows how to build a Seatalk Autopilot Remote Control device based on an Arduino Pro Micro and a simple 433 MHz KeyFob.
-It has been tested sucessfully with different Raymarine Autopilots.
+It has been tested sucessfully with different Raymarine autopilots.

 # Hardware
 A PCB is available at aisler.net (https://aisler.net/p/LCDCUVMF).